ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 ## Experimental Status

-This draft is experimental because there are some known areas that could be improved, as described below.
+This draft is experimental because there are some known aspects of BBR for which the community is encouraged to conduct experiments and develop algorithm improvements, as described below.

 As noted above in {{ecn}}, BBR as described in this draft does not specify a specific response to ECN, and instead leaves it as an area for